Prof. Alexander F. Hickethier, PhD

 • American Council on Education Evaluation Team Member.
 (Institutional and Military)

-• National Kaohsiung Marine University, Kaohsiung, Taiwan ROC Visiting Instructor and committee member of the NKMU joint Distance Learning Project.
+• National Kaohsiung Marine University, Kaohsiung, Taiwan ROC Visiting Instructor and NKMU joint Distance Learning Project committee member.

 • International Symposium on Marine Science and Technology 2009 – Keynote speaker.